 One of the most interesting things about stick insects is their reproductive behavior.

-Females are often much larger than males, and they lay their eggs by simply dropping them to the ground.
+Females are often much larger than males, laying their eggs by simply dropping them to the ground.

 Stick insects are fascinating creatures that have remarkably adapted to their environment.

-Whether observing them in the wild or keeping them as pets, these insects will surely capture your imagination with their unique features and behaviors.
+Whether you observe them in the wild or keep them as pets, these insects will surely capture your imagination with their unique features and behaviors.

 15. Froghoppers